nozaq/terraform-aws-remote-state-s3-backend/README.md

 - Optionally you can set to expire aged non-current versions(disabled by default).
 - Create a DynamoDB table for state locking.
 - Optionally create an IAM policy to allow permissions which Terraform needs.
+- Optionally activate logging for state files Bucket (off by default).

 ## Usage